 The immature ego does not recognize truth and therefore, always lies.
 It measures everything only through the five physical senses and has difficulty measuring or valuing anything metaphysical.
 Every human being is metaphysical by nature.
 It’s valuable to learn what it means to ‘be‘ metaphysical.

 Metaphysics isn’t a “New Age” concept.
 It is the nature of every human being.
 What is metaphysical about us?
-Our spiritual nature (Soul and Spirit) is our relationship with the Divine.
+Our spiritual nature (Soul and Spirit).
 Our mind is entirely metaphysical because it is made up of the beliefs, attitudes, thoughts, feelings, choices, and decisions we make every day of our lives.
 The immature ego has a difficult time understanding the most important parts of our reality: our metaphysical nature.

 For instance, the immature ego doesn’t know how to forgive and would instead seek revenge.
 Forgiveness is a spiritual quality and comes from our Soul.
 Jesus taught people to forgive.
 When you are in a place of forgiveness, you are functioning from your Soul, your spiritual nature, not your ego.
 Forgiveness is a metaphysical concept.